RAISELab-atUVA/lagrangian-dual-deep-learning/README.md

 ### Lagrangian Duality for Constrained Deep Learning

-This repository provides implementation of our Lagrangian Duality method for Fairness and Transprecision Computing applications introduced in our paper,  <a href="https://arxiv.org/pdf/2001.09394.pdf" target="_blank">ECML' 20</a>.
+This repository provides implementation of our Lagrangian Duality method for applications in Fairness and Transprecision Computing which was introduced in our paper,  <a href="https://arxiv.org/pdf/2001.09394.pdf" target="_blank">ECML' 20</a>.

 # Requirements